Replicating a Conda environment in a container

 Conda

-The main problems of Conda environments are related to storage.
-Conda environments are quite large, containing tens to hundreds of thousands of files.
+💬 The main problems of Conda environments are related to storage.
+Conda environments are large, containing tens to hundreds of thousands of files.
 Just 3-4 environments are enough to fill the basic quota of a project’s /projappl directory.
-Moreover, many of these files will be accessed each time you launch a program installed with Conda, generating massive I/O load which may degrade the performance of the system for all users.
+Moreover, many of these files will be accessed each time you launch a program installed with Conda, generating massive I/O load which may degrade the performance of the file system for all users.

-Using an Apptainer container can help with both problems.
+💬 Using an Apptainer container can help with both problems.
 A container is just a single file that is typically smaller than the total size of the Conda environment directory.
 It is also less sensitive to changes in the host system.
+It is also relatively easy to containerize an existing Conda environment.

 Check for ready containers

-You should first check if the software package is already available as an Apptainer/Singularity or Docker container.
+💬 You should first check if the software package is already available as an Apptainer/Singularity or Docker container.
 The advantage of a ready-made container is that it can usually be pulled/converted with normal user privileges on Puhti.

 You can find more detailed instructions on converting Docker containers in Docs CSC.